-When it comes to people who may have witnessed the accident or incident that led to your injury and can vouch for your version of what happened, simply mentioning in your demand letter that you have such supporting witnesses may be enough to convince the insurance company that you can prove the other side was at fault.
-This is particularly true if you have directly quoted from or sent a written witness statement along with your demand letter.
+When you're bringing a personal injury case, often there are people who witnessed the underlying accident or incident, and can vouch for your version of what happened.
+Sometimes, simply mentioning (in settlement negotiations or in your demand letter) that you have such supporting witnesses may be enough to convince the insurance company that you can prove the other side was at fault for the accident.

-However, an insurance adjuster may ask you for the names and addresses of your witnesses to speak with them directly.
+But in some cases, an insurance adjuster may ask you for the names and addresses of your witnesses, with an eye toward speaking with them directly.
 It makes no sense at this point for you to refuse to identify a witness you have already told the insurance company about.
 Refusing to give the insurance company the name and address of a witness, or refusing to ask the witness to contact the insurance company, will appear to be an unreasonable lack of cooperation.
 That will create suspicion and lack of cooperation on the insurance company’s part, and will also completely undercut the value of having the witness.
 If you won’t let the insurance company verify what the witness says, the insurance company isn’t going to be very impressed that you have such a witness.

-A witness who does not want to speak to an insurance company does not have to -- not unless there is a formal lawsuit with subpoenas issued by a court.
+A witness who does not want to speak to an insurance company does not have to—not unless there is a formal personal injury lawsuit with subpoenas issued by a court.
 And if a witness has instructed you not to give out his or her identity to the insurance company, tell that to the adjuster.
 However, if a witness refuses to speak to the adjuster, the adjuster is probably not going to give much weight to what the witness claims to have seen, which makes that witness almost useless for the negotiation process.
+(Get more tips on the personal injury settlement negotiation process.)

 A witness who agrees to speak with the insurance company has the right to control where, when, and how that contact takes place.
 A witness can exercise control in the following ways:

-• The witness can contact the adjuster rather than having his or her phone number given out.
+• The witness can contact the adjuster rather than having his or her phone number or email address given out.

 • The witness can decline to give a written statement.